estuary/flow/site/docs/guides/flowctl/edit-specification-locally.md

-import Mermaid from '@theme/Mermaid';
 ---
 sidebar_position: 1
 ---
+import Mermaid from '@theme/Mermaid';

-# Edit a Flow specification in your local environment
+# Edit a Flow specification locally

 The [Flow web application](../../concepts/web-app.md) is designed to make the most common Flow tasks quick and easy.
 With the app, you're able to create, monitor, and manage captures, materializations, and more.